edemotte/code-challenge/README.md

 * Written the code to retrieve chart data on the backend
 * Figure out how to handle a bigger data load.

+(Found bugs)
+* Backend does not retrieve data on first request.
+* Error with checking message counter logic

 (Requirements which I was not able to develop)
 * Switch between 1 hour and 1 day time intervals.
 * Allow users to enter new hex messages via the web application form.